adampridmore/MyJavaConsoleApp/README.md

-# How to make and package a Java Console Applications
+# How to make and package a Java Console Application

 ## Create console app

-Create you basic console application with a main methos somewhere.
-You can use this mvn archetype if you like.
+Create you basic console application with your main method.
+You can use this mvn archetype if you like for a simple 'hello world' console application.

 <pre class='prettyprint linenums'>
 mvn archetype:generate -DarchetypeGroupId=org.apache.maven.archetypes -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=5-SNAPSHOT
 </pre>

-## Package and add a manifest
+## Package and add a manifest information

 You need to add the following shaded plugin to the maven pom.xml.
-This packages all the dependanct .jar's into an 'uber' jar that be distributed on it's own as your applicaiton.
+This packages all the dependant  .jar's into an 'uber' jar that be distributed on its own as your application.
+As well as adding a reference in the .jar's manifest file specifying which is the class with the main method to run.
+If you don't do this second part, then when you run the application via the java.exe command you also have to specify which is the main class.

 <pre class='prettyprint linenums'>&lt;build>
   &lt;plugins>